-- (a) The concurring vote of a majority of the regular membership (excluding vacant seats and members who are disqualified) shall be necessary to make any decision. - (b) Once a member is physically present at a Planning Board meeting, any subsequent failure to vote shall be recorded as an affirmative vote unless the member has been excused in accordance with subsection (c) of this section or has been allowed to withdraw from the meeting in accordance with subsection (d) of this section. - (c) A member may be excused from voting on a particular issue by majority vote of the remaining members present under the following circumstances: - (1) If the member has a conflict of interest as defined in § 30-2105, Conflict of interest; and - (2) If the matter at issue involves the member's own official conduct. - (d) Any Planning Board member may make a motion to excuse a member from voting on a specific item or from the remainder of the meeting.
+(a) Once a quorum is established the concurring vote of a majority of board members (excluding vacant board member positions and any board members who are recused from voting on a particular case) shall be necessary to make any decision.

+(b) Once a member is physically present at a Planning Board meeting, any subsequent failure to vote shall be recorded as an affirmative vote unless the member has been excused in accordance with subsection (c) of this section or has been allowed to withdraw from the meeting in accordance with subsection (d) of this section.

+- (c) A member may be excused from voting on a particular issue by majority vote of the remaining members present under the following circumstances: - (1) If the member has a conflict of interest as defined in § 30-2105, Conflict of interest; and - (2) If the matter at issue involves the member's own official conduct. - (d) Any Planning Board member may make a motion to excuse a member from voting on a specific item or from the remainder of the meeting.